Betula utilis: History and use

 The bark of Himalayan birch was used centuries ago in India as a writing surface for manuscripts of Sanskrit literature, particularly in Kashmir.
 Its use as paper for books is mentioned by early Sanskrit writers Kalidasa (c.
 4th century CE), Sushruta (c.
 3rd century CE), and Varahamihira (6th century CE).
 In the late 19th century, Kashmiri Pandits reported all of their books were written on Himalayan birch bark until Akbar introduced paper in the 16th century.
-The Sanskrit word for the tree is bhûrja—sharing a similarity with other Indo-European words that provide the origin for the common name "birch".
+The Sanskrit word for the tree भुर्ज bhūrja has cognates with other Indo-European words even English providing for the same "birch" tree.

 The bark is still used for writing sacred mantras, which are placed in an amulet and worn around the neck for protection or blessing.
 This practice was mentioned as early as the 8th or 9th century CE, in the Lakshmi Tantra, a Pancaratra text.
 According to legend, the bark was also used as clothing by attendants of Shiva.

 The bark is widely used for packaging material (particularly butter), roof construction, umbrella covers, bandages, and more.
 The wood is used for bridge construction, and the foliage for fodder.
 The most widespread use is for firewood, which has caused large areas of habitat to be eliminated or reduced.
 Parts of the plant, including the fungal growth (bhurja-granthi) have also long been used in local traditional medicine.

 Conservation

 Deforestation due to overuse of the tree has caused loss of habitat for many native groves of B. utilis (locally called bhojpatra in the Indian Himalaya).
-The first high-altitude bhojpatra nursery was established in 1993 at Chirbasa, just above Gangotri, where many Hindus go on pilgrimage to the source of the sacred Ganges river.
+The first high-elevation bhojpatra nursery was established in 1993 at Chirbasa, just above Gangotri, where many Hindus go on pilgrimage to the source of the sacred Ganges river.
 Harshvanti Bisht, a Himalayan mountaineer, established the first nursery and continues to expand the reforestation of bhojpatra in the Gangotri area and inside Gangotri National Park.
 About 12,500 bhojpatra saplings had been planted in the area by the year 2000.
 In recent years, attempts have been made to ban the collection of bhojpatra trees in the Gangotri area.